lamhq/tech-notes/pages/devops/gcp.md

 Google Cloud's fiber network provides a private secure global network that mostly does not have to touch the internet at all.

-## Strengths
+## What makes Google Cloud different?

-- A robust security model applied across numerous industries, including finance, healthcare, and government.
+**Security**: Google has over 15 years of experience managing their infrastructure (Google Apps).
+Google Cloud is based on this experience and provides additional security products for customers.

-- A global fiber network that use advanced software defined networking
+**Billing by the second**: GCE instances use a 1-second billing feature that allows customers to only pay for used resources.

-- Specialized infrastructure for machine learning and data, such as the Google Video Intelligence API.
+**Big data**: Google Cloud big data solutions are easy of use.

-- The capability of live migration to move VMs without downtime within the same zone.
+**Global network**: A global fiber network that use advanced software defined networking.

-- Google cloud platform documentation: divided into overview section, hands-on section
+**Environment friendly**: Google has been carbon neutral and has set the goal to run all its data centers carbon free.

 ## Weaknesses